'Lemon' or not, Trump is stuck with Phase 1 China trade deal

 In recent weeks, suggestions that Trump may cancel the deal have emanated from the White House almost daily, and businesses, investors, and China trade watchers are hanging on to every word and tweet.

 But on Friday, when Trump said the United States would start dismantling trade and travel privileges for Hong Kong, he did not mention the deal.
-Stock markets heaved a sigh of relief, with the S&P 500 reversing losses.
+Stock markets heaved a sigh of relief, with the S&P 500 .SPX reversing losses.

 Talking tough on China and criticizing the Obama administration's more measured approach is a key part of Trump's re-election strategy.
 Sticking with the pact may mean accepting that China is likely to fall short of purchase commitments for U.S. agricultural goods, manufactured products, energy and services - goals that many said were unrealistic here even before the pandemic.